cljoly/readme-in-static-site/README.md

 With some shell scripting, you could also transform all the markdown files in your repo and put them in a subdirectory of your site, so that your project’s documentation, policy, etc… lives on your site or even on a site of its own.

+### Your example!

+Have you used this script to transform some markdown (or other) and insert it on your website?
+[Open an issue][issue] if you would like a link to your use case from this README!

+- **telescope-repo.nvim**: [readme](https://github.com/cljoly/telescope-repo.nvim/blob/master/README.md), [website](https://joly.pw/telescope-repo-nvim/); features an Asciinema clip

 ## Transformations Reference

 The transformations are driven by HTML comments, so that you can have different results when comments are ignored (e.g. in your GitHub README) and after executing the script on your markdown file.